8 min read

 Best for: enterprise contact centers that need self-service, routing, and agent assistance in one stack.

 Kore.ai is a serious contact center platform with AI agents, routing, agent desktop tools, and quality automation.
-It is not a lightweight tool, but it is one of the better choices if you are running a more advanced service operation and need cross-channel control.
+It is not a lightweight option.
+That said, it is one of the better choices if you are running a more advanced service operation and need cross-channel control across the whole stack.

 13. Kustomer AI